Reassessing the Spin of Second-born Black Holes in Coalescing Binary Black Holes and Its Connection to the chi_eff-q Correlation: Results

-We now investigate how the initial rotation of the He star affects the spin magnitude of the resulting secondary BH.
-To this end, we perform detailed binary evolution simulations for a system consisting of a 20 $M_\odot$ BH and a 20 $M_\odot$ He star in an initial orbit of 1.0 and 0.5 d, considering a range of initial He star spins: $\omega_i$ = 0, $\omega_i$ = 0.3 $\omega_{\rm crit}$, $\omega_i$ = 0.6 $\omega_{\rm crit}$, $\omega_i$ = 0.9 $\omega_{\rm crit}$, and synchronized with the orbit.
-As shown in the upper-left panel of Figure~\ref{p_chi2}, the spin-to-orbital period ratio of the He star generally increases over time for fast-rotating models.
-In the lower-left panel, we find that higher initial rotation rates (0.3–0.9 $\omega_{\rm crit}$) lead to larger BH spins at early times, but the spin magnitudes later converge to a narrow range of $\chi_2 \sim 0.08$ – 0.10.
-The synchronized model yields a slightly lower final spin, $\chi_2 \sim 0.07$, while the initially non-rotating model shows minimal tidal spin-up.
-For systems with the same physical conditions but a shorter initial orbital period of 0.5 d (right panels), tidal coupling is stronger, causing the final BH spin magnitudes to converge to a nearly uniform value of $\chi_2 \sim 0.1$, regardless of the initial stellar rotation.
-Thus, in wider systems, the final BH spin retains some memory of the He star's initial spin, whereas in tighter orbits with stronger tides, the initial spin becomes largely irrelevant.
+The spin state of He stars at the formation of close BH–He star binaries remains poorly constrained.
+Although \citet{Qin2018} explored the role of He-star rotation in setting the spin of the resulting BH, their study considered only three initial rotation rates.
+Here, we conduct a systematic exploration of the dependence of the secondary BH spin magnitude on the initial rotation of the He star.
+To this end, we perform detailed binary evolution simulations for a system consisting of a 20 $M_\odot$ BH and a 20 $M_\odot$ He star in an initial orbit of 1.0 d with different initial metallicities (1.0 $Z_\odot$ and 0.1 $Z_\odot$), considering a range of initial He star spins: $\omega_i$ = 0, $\omega_i$ = 0.3 $\omega_{\rm crit}$, $\omega_i$ = 0.6 $\omega_{\rm crit}$, $\omega_i$ = 0.9 $\omega_{\rm crit}$, and synchronized with the orbit.
+In the upper-left panel of Figure~\ref{diff_w}, higher initial rotation rates (0.3–0.9 $\omega_{\rm crit}$) produce larger BH spin magnitudes at early times, but these values converge to $\sim$0.1 as the He star evolves.
+The synchronized model yields a slightly lower final spin ($\chi_2 \sim 0.07$), while the initially non-rotating model shows only negligible tidal spin-up.
+This demonstrates that, at high metallicity, the stellar wind dominates the angular-momentum evolution of He stars, causing the initial rotation to have only a minor impact on the final BH spin.
+In the bottom-left panel, at a lower metallicity, weaker wind mass loss allows the He star to retain more angular momentum.
+Since tides are also relatively inefficient, the initial rotation begins to play a much more significant role in determining the final BH spin magnitude.
+Therefore, the initial rotation rate of the He star tends to play a role at lower metallicities, especially when tides are inefficient.
+As a comparison, we run similar binary models at initially short orbits, showing that when tidal interactions are stronger, the differences in the final spin magnitude become smaller (see Figure~\ref{appendixA_2}).
+In the right panels, we also present the total angular momentum of the progenitor star corresponding to each model.